mrmalvicino/dsp-package/documentation/CONTRIBUTING.md

 - Setters and getters have to me made using decorations to access objects attributes.

 - Files and folders must be named using `snake_case` nomenclature.

+&nbsp; Any cases not specified in this document should follow the [PEP Style Guide for Python Code](https://peps.python.org/pep-0008/).